CloudScale-Project/CloudStore/README.md

 $ javac Generate.java
 $ java Generate mysql
 ```
+But first make sure you have the Spring Framework already installed.

-This takes a long time and it's slow.
-We recommend you to import a previously prepared [SQL dump](http://cloudscale.xlab.si/showcase/dumps/rds-tpcw-dump-latest.sql) into your MySQL database.
+This process can take a long time.
+Another option is to import a previously prepared [SQL dump](http://cloudscale.xlab.si/showcase/dumps/rds-tpcw-dump-latest.sql) into your MySQL database.

 ## Running

-For running CloudStore on your computer you will need Tomcat and MySQL database installed.
+For running CloudStore on your computer you will need Tomcat, Spring and MySQL database installed.
 You can also import and run CloudStore from the Eclipse IDE.
 Before you can run CloudStore on Tomcat you will need to compile it into a ```.war``` archive. but before compiling the CloudStore you need to edit some configuration files.